gnaderi/SimpleBankEmployeesDashboard/README.md

 It can also be imported into Eclipse or any other IDE of your choice as a Maven project and

-then executed with javatest.DeveloperTestApplicationas the main entry point.
+then executed with com.interview.sapro.aib.SimpleBankEmployeesDashboardApplication the main entry point.

 The UI can then be opened in the browser at http://localhost:8080.